TainYanTun/APIQ-interactive-quiz/README.md

 Built with cutting-edge web technologies, APIQ combines real-time WebSocket communication, robust backend architecture, and an intuitive user interface to create memorable learning experiences.

+Please take note that this is not a final version.
+The project has been migrated to - [derekforsure/project](https://github.com/derekforsure/APIQ-interactive-quiz)

 ---

 ## ✨ Key Features